jackromo/game/README.md

 # Game App

 This is a 2d platform game engine.
-Uses Tiled for levels.

 (NB: The game requires a 'resources' file at root for all images, sounds and levels, which has not been included here.)